LongReach/LongReach/tank_aside/README.md

 ![](../images/MKIV.jpeg)

-However, this tank, used by France and the USA, prototyped the basic modern shape that used in later years, right up to the present day.
+However, this tank, used by France and the USA, prototyped the basic modern shape that was standard in later years, right up to the present day.

 ![](../images/RenaultFT17.jpg)

 I've always been interested in military history, particularly in various kinds of machines.
 In this case, I just liked the job the artist did with the model and decided to toss it on my Github page.
 Then I decided to add this explanation and a few more images.
 I sometimes use World War I vehicles as a metaphor for the current state of machine learning; i.e. starting to show their potential, but we haven't seen its full power unleashed yet.

+_(If you really want to geek out on this stuff, visit the Bovington Tank Museum's [Youtube channel](https://www.youtube.com/user/TheTankMuseum).)_